-The Organization submitted the PPP 2 loan forgiveness application and subsequent to year end, on July 11, 2022 the PPP 2 loan was fully forgiven.
+The Organization submitted the PPP 2 loan forgiveness application and on July 11, 2022 the PPP 2 loan was fully forgiven.
 The PPP 2 loan is reflected as other income in the statement of activities and changes in net assets for the year ended June 30, 2022.